This article will introduce keywords and identifiers in Go.

 structare used as parts in some composite type denotations.

-switchare used to control code flows.
+switchare used to control flow of code.

 _(underscore) and start with either an Unicode letter or